-- The Wii version of Punch-Out!! has the secret Champions Mode, a submode of Exhibition that can be unlocked by winning ten fights in Mac's Last Stand.
+- The secret Champions Mode, a submode of Exhibition that can be unlocked by winning ten fights in Mac's Last Stand.
 Problem is, should the player lose three times there before the tenth victory, the game will end and not only will Last Stand be locked, there won't be another chance to unlock Champions Mode.

-- Portal2 provides an interesting example of an achievement that doesn't involve servers going down.
-There's an achievement called "Professor Portal" that you get by beating the co-op mode, and then going through the co-op mode's tutorial with a Steam friend who has never played the co-op mode before.
+- Portal 2 There's an achievement called "Professor Portal" that you get by beating the co-op mode, and then going through the co-op mode's tutorial with a Steam friend who has never played the co-op mode before.
 Because of how it works, it's mathematically impossible for every player of the game to get the achievement, because once all but one player has it, they've all played the game before, so the one remaining player doesn't have anyone left to play with to get the achievement.
-(And in practice, even fewer players will be able to get the achievement, since not everyone started playing co-op with a Steam friend...)
+And in practice, even fewer players will be able to get the achievement, since not everyone started playing co-op with a Steam friend.

 - In Puzzle Quest: Challenge Of The Warlords, every enemy (and learnable spell) can be attained at leisure... except for the Imp spells (Burn, Taunt, and Zap).
 The Imps only appear on one spot of the map, which only unlocks after you've completed "The Marriage" subquest in Enmouth, and will disappear the moment you return to report to the Queen.
 You have to stay there and defeat three Imps in a row before capturing one, and the aforementioned spells turn them into Demonic Spiders if you're playing as a Fighter or Wizard.

-- World of Goo has this in a much smaller degree in the form of a Bragging Rights Reward known as an "OCD".
+- World of Goo: A Bragging Rights Reward known as an "OCD".
 There's a glitch in the game preventing the gamer from getting the OCD Achievement in the level "MOM's Computer" after completing that level once.
-The glitch has been fixed through patches in most versions of the game.
+(The glitch has been fixed through patches in most versions of the game.)

 Real Time Strategy

-- In Medieval 2, generals can sometimes gain Ancillaries, technically characters following them around but essentially a stat boost.
+- In Medieval II: Total War, generals can sometimes gain Ancillaries, technically characters following them around but essentially a stat boost.
 Most of them are gained through specific but generic actions like winning battles or being in a town/castle when a given building is completed.
-However, some of the most powerful ancillaries are historical ones like William Wallace or Machiavelli, and those can only be gained in very specific circumstances, not known to the player unless he has peered through the game files.
-Joan of Arc, for example, can only be gained during a 20ish year span (1 turn being 6 months in the game), only for French players, only if France and England are at war late in the game (which is unlikely, since both countries are in each other's way, and one usually destroys the other in the early game) and only if the given general wins a battle against the English in which the odds were against him, but not too much.
+However, some of the most powerful ancillaries are historical ones like William Wallace or Machiavelli, and those can only be gained in very specific circumstances that aren't revealed to the player note

 - Rock Band: